Netcracker/DRNavigator/README.md

   - `after` is the list of services, that should be done before service start.
 In case of `after` is empty or absent the service will start among the first services if no service with name of this service in section `before`.
   - `before` is the list of services, that should wait until service in running.
 May be empty or absent.
   - `sequence` is the order of starting service sides.
 In case sequence is empty default `["standby","active"]` is used.
   - `timeout` is the timeout in seconds for polling operation.
-If `timeout` is empty or absent the default timeout 600 seconds will be used.
+If `timeout` is empty or absent site-manager will use `service_default_timeout` property from sm-client configuration.
   - `allowedStandbyStateList` - is the list of possible healthz statuses for standby site.
 By default `["up"]`.
   - `serviceEndpoint` is the URL to access the operator inside the Kubernetes cluster.
   - `healthzEndpoint` is the URL to check cluster status.